rehierl/abstract-properties/0-introduction/0-4-headings-2.md

 ## the issue with statement-2 (S2)

-Despite being able to provide a clear definition for the scope of a section, and in regrads to one-heading-only, the main issue remains: It is inherently difficult to clarify S2 if a document contains more than one heading.
+Despite being able to provide a clear definition for the scope of a section, and in regrads to one-heading-only, the main issue remains: It is difficult to clarify S2 if a document contains more than one heading.

 However, and based on the use of headings and the general characteristics of the sections they declare, some clarification is possible:

 - **S4** - The nodes below a heading count towards a heading's section up to and including the section's last node.
-Below that last node, no node is a node of the heading's section.
+Below that last node, no node count towards the heading's section.

-As can be seen, further clarification tends to be verbose and is as such more difficult to understand.
+As can be seen, further clarification tends to be verbose and is as such more difficult to clearly understand.
 In addition to that, S4 is still not clear since it provides no definition for the last node of a section.
 S4 simply assumes that "one just knows" how to identify a section's last node.
-As a consequence, implementations are expected to do the same in regards to closing a section (i.e. "just know").
-That however won't work since implementations need clear instructions.
+That however won't work since implementations need precise instructions.

 Obviously, S4 is still just not good enough.